 You might get 3-5 cups in your first session.
 Or you might just try one to see how it goes.
 It’s rare to get more than 5-7 cups, the British Cupping Society notes.

-Afterward, you may get an antibiotic ointment and bandage to prevent infection.
+Afterward, you will experience minimal soreness, signs of bruising and skin discoloration.
 Your skin should look normal again within 10 days.